sirramongabriel/rails7-test-drive/README.md

 Considerations:

 - My thoughts on limiting external api usage while calculating the info
-  - I would have liked to use sidekiq/CRON jobs to schedule the requests instead of making them on-deman
+  - Use sidekiq/CRON jobs to schedule the requests instead of making them on-deman
   - Or roll my own cache like system where I could check for latest timestamp before making a new request